 PVD (Physical Vapor Deposit) is the collective name for a number of different methods that create thin coatings, from below 100 nm to functional layers of up to 5 μm.
 Here we will tell you more about the technology used for everything from keeping crisps fresh to shielding electronics.

-Classification of medical technologies within the EU – after 2022 Within the European Union, there is strictly regulated which medical...
+Classification of medical technologies within the EU – after 2022 In the European Union, medical technologies are tightly regulated by...